kbatseli/PNLA_MATLAB_OCTAVE/README.md

 where a is an n-tuple of nonnegative integers.

-A system of s multivariate polynomials is represented by an s-by-2 Any Array.
+A system of s multivariate polynomials is represented by an s-by-2 cell.
 The first column elements are vectors containing the coefficients.
 The second column elements are matrices containing the corresponding exponents.
 For example, the system

 f_1 = 5.3 x_1^2 + 9 x_2 x_3 -1,
 f_2 = 2 x_1^3 + .5 x_2^2 - 7.89 x_3 - 94,